 2. Select aisle seats across from your flying partner when flying three-across.
 If you’re stuck in the aircraft’s middle section, the aisle is certainly the best choice.

-3. Look for three-across aircraft that have at least few two-across seat pairs.
+3. Look for three-across aircraft that have at least a few two-across seat pairs.
 These are a result of the narrowing of the plane at the tail end or an exit row at the front (Hawaiian A321neo).
 While ostensibly offering no additional room, there is thankfully no middle-seat.
-These paired seats are sometimes an upgrade option.
+These paired seats are sometimes only available as an upgrade option.

-4. Check the cost for upgrading to two-across seating.
-It can range from $10 to much more.
-We recently upgraded Hawaiian Airlines inter-island seats from back of the plane to the first row of economy, with extra legroom, and two-across, for just $10 per person.
-With early boarding, and a quicker exit, that was indeed a bargain.
+4. Some upgrades come with a minimal cost, starting at as little as $10.
+We frequently upgrade Hawaiian Airlines inter-island seats from the back of the plane to the first row of economy, with extra legroom, and two-across, for just $10 per person.
+With early boarding, and a quicker exit, that is indeed a bargain.

 5. Try using Seat Guru to look at the best seating options based on the airline and type of aircraft you’ll be flying.
 Do this before booking your flights.